- About SLMHC

-As Executive VP and COO at Sioux Lookout Meno Ya Win Health Centre and with a strong background as a Registered Nurse, Dean provides strong leadership to both corporate and health service divisions.
+As President and CEO at Sioux Lookout Meno Ya Win Health Centre, and with a strong background as a Registered Nurse, Dean provides strong leadership to both corporate and health service divisions.
 His excellent interpersonal and communications skills, coupled with the ability to motivate and mentor others, provide opportunity to influence change where necessary.
 He also provides liaison between SLMHC and community/regional partners within the Sioux Lookout Zone.

 He maintains his registration with the College of Nurses of Ontario as a registered nurse, and membership with the Registered Nurses Association of Ontario.

 Dr. Laurel Laakso is a family physician who has worked in the Sioux Lookout area since 2018.
 She obtained her undergraduate degree from Western University and doctor of medicine degree from McMaster University.
 She completed family medicine residency as well as the Supplemental Emergency Medicine Experience fellowship at the University of Toronto.
 She is also a graduate of the Global Health Education Initiative at the University of Toronto.

 Her clinical practice in the region has included work in the emergency department, hospitalist service, specialty clinics, day medicine, long-term care, and First Nations communities.

 Prior to assuming the position of Chief of Staff, Dr. Laakso served in the role of Chief of ECU/ALC.
 Dr. Laakso is committed to the mission, vision and values of SLMHC, in particular, the pursuit of excellence in health care for First Nations and northern Ontario communities, in order to see improved wholeness, health and healing for this region.